callistajosette/callistajosette.github.io/index.md

 #### Technical Skills: Python, Java, C++, C, SQL, VBA, Git

-## Projects
-### LOCKDOWN: A Security Analysis of the 4th-Generation August WiFi Smart Lock

-We explored various security components of the 4th generation August smart lock.
-Notably, we identified that August’s choice to integrate with services like Airbnb made more viable a less-studied form of threat model – the Airbnb attacker – under which new classes of attacks were possible.
-Under this threat model, we identified two types of attacks that give an attacker persistent control of the lock: one that prevents the lock owner from deprovisioning the attacker’s guest access, and another that leverages several lock hardware vulnerabilities.

 ## Education
 B.S., Computer Science | The University of Wisconsin Madison (_May 2023_)